Engee documentation

 Conclusion

-• download the project and run it on a local, target platform.
+• Download the project and run it on a local, target platform.

-• and greatly simplify semi-natural testing.
+• and significantly simplify semi-routine testing.

 Blocks used in example